hazelcast/hazelcast/README.md

 #### License

-Hazelcast is available under the Apache 2 License.
-Please see the [Licensing section](http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#licensing) for more information.
+Source code in this repository is covered by one of two licenses: (i) the Apache License 2.0 (ii) the Hazelcast Community License.
+The default license throughout the repository is Apache License 2.0 unless the header specifies another license.
+Please see the [Licensing section](http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#licensing) and the license files located in this repository under `licenses` for more information.

 #### Copyright